LucaMino/cash-tracker-bot/README.md

 - 📝 Log expenses via Telegram using natural language
 - 🔒 Private and secure — works in 1:1 chat
 - ☁️ Supports Google Sheets and Supabase for data storage
-- 🤖 AI-powered custom export: ask the bot to export data with filters, time ranges or specific formats using natural language (e.g. "Export only groceries from June")
+- 🤖 AI-powered custom export: request data exports with filters and date ranges using natural language (e.g., "Export only groceries from June")
 - 📤 Export all logged expenses as CSV via `/export`
 - 🌐 Multi-language support (`/set_lang it`, `/set_lang en`)